Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

 To read British Airways’ full policy regarding COVID-19, click here.

-Hot Tip: If you’ve got hotel reservations, you may want to take a peek at our guide to hotel cancellation policies due to COVID-19.
+Hot Tip: If you’ve got hotel reservations, take a peek at our guide to hotel cancellation policies due to COVID-19.

 Cathay Pacific

-If you booked directly with Cathay Pacific, use the My Bookings section on the website to make changes.
+If you booked directly, you can make changes to your reservation online.
 If you booked with a travel agent, contact the agent to adjust your reservation.

 To read Cathay Pacific’s full policy regarding COVID-19, click here.